Jaap Schekkerman: Biography

 Schekkerman received a degree in clinical chemistry from the Bakhuis Roozeboom Instituut in Beverwijk in 1973, and his Engineer's degree in electronic engineering from the HTS Amsterdam in 1979.
 Further on he received a certificates in information technology from AMBI in 1984, and a certificates in business economics from the Open University in the Netherlands in 1988.

 Schekkerman started working as assistant scientist at the Free University Amsterdam in 1973.
 The next year he started working at the Red Cross Hospital in Beverwijk, where he became chief information officer and participated in the development of medical information technology.
 From 1985 to 1989 he managed the IT Research & Development department of the insurance company Centraal Beheer, and in 1989 became IT consultant at the Dutch Software developer RAET.
-From 1995 till 2005 he was business and Information Technology consultant for Capgemini, from 2005 till 2008 Business Technology Strategy & Enterprise Architecture consultant for Verdonck, Klooster & Associates in the Netherlands, and since 2008 management consultant for Logica, and lecturer at the Delft TopTech Program of the Technical University Delft.
+From 1995 till 2005 he was business and Information Technology consultant for Capgemini, from 2005 till 2008 Business Technology Strategy & Enterprise Architecture consultant for Verdonck, Klooster & Associates in the Netherlands, and from 2008 till 2012 management consultant for Logica, and lecturer at the Delft TopTech Program of the Technical University Delft.
+From 2012 till 2016 Jaap Schekkerman was Global Director Cyber Protection & Resilience at CGI, a Canadian IT & Security Firm responsible for Worldwide Cyber Protection & Resilience in Industrial Control Systems.
+His main focus was helping Global Industrial, Pharmaceutical & Energy Companies in defining their Cyber & Physical Protectection & Resilience Architecture as a foundation for further implementations.

-In 1982 Schekkerman received the American Ames Award for his article about medical information technology development.
+In 1982 Schekkerman received the American Ames Award for his article about future medical information technology development.
 In 2001 he founded the Institute For Enterprise Architecture Developments (IFEAD) in the Netherlands.

-In 2012 Schekkerman became Global Director Cyber Security at CGI (Canada) where he was responsible for Cyber Security of Industrial Control Systems at companies world wide.
+In 2012 Schekkerman became Global Director Cyber Security at CGI (Canada) where he was responsible for Cyber Security of Industrial Control Systems at companies worldwide.

 In 2013 Schekkerman is awarded with the International Global Excellence iCMG Hall of Fame Award for his 20 years contribution to the Enterprise and Security Architecture Profession at the Architecture World Summit 2013, India.